makyo/writing/posts/tasting/_posts/2016-04-01-new-american-absinthe.markdown

 ![Brut d'Alembic Assays (cask-strength tests) used for perfecting a recipe; the final recipe will go into mass production, but these assays are sold in limited quantities.](/assets/tasting/naa-essai.jpg)
 <small>*Brut d'Alembic Assays (cask-strength tests) used for perfecting a recipe; the final recipe will go into mass production, but these assays are sold in limited quantities.*</small>

-In the years of World War I and prohibition, all but the strongest of breweries were shut down, with their tuns and kettles repurprosed for the war effort.
+In the years of World War I and prohibition, all but the strongest of breweries were shut down, with their tuns and kettles repurposed for the war effort.
 Even the strongest breweries, no longer allowed to make beer, had to retool and repurpose their equipment or else be shuttered.

 In 1933, when prohibition was repealed, many celebrated the reopening of the breweries.
 However, the law had taken its toll: the number of American breweries had declined nearly into the single digits.
 There was Anheuser-Busch, Schlitz, Miller, and not a whole lot else.
 None of the smaller breweries had been able to weather the dry (well, "dry") years.